cuav/doc-flight-controller-v5-autopilot/en/README.md

 The system's serial console and SWD interface operate on the **FMU Debug** port.
 Simply connect the FTDI cable to the Debug & F7 SWD connector.
 To access the I/O Debug port, the user must remove the V5-AutoPilot shell.
-Both ports have standard serial pins and can be connected to a standard FTDI cable (3.3V, but 5V tolerant) or [Dronecode probe].
-[Dronecode probe](https://kb.zubax.com/display/MAINKB/Dronecode+Probe+documentation).
+Both ports have standard serial pins and can be connected to a standard FTDI cable (3.3V, but 5V tolerant).
 ## Peripherals

 * [Digital Airspeed Sensor](https://item.taobao.com/item.htm?spm=a1z10.3-c-s.w4002-16371268452.37.6d9f48afsFgGZI&id=9512463037)